We use cookies. Find out more about it here. By continuing to browse this site you are agreeing to our use of cookies.

 • Develop novel metal and dielectric thin films and processes for next-generation heat-assisted magnetic recording heads.

-• Create new process modules using a variety of deposition techniques (PVD, IBD, evaporation), and optimize their performance with statistically based experimentation methods.
+• Create and optimize process modules using deposition techniques (PVD, IBD, evaporation), applying statistically based experimentation methods.

-• Interface with wafer process and product teams to integrate new process modules into advanced prototype wafer builds.
+• Work with wafer process and product teams to integrate new process modules into advanced prototype wafer builds.

-• Help assess the impact of new materials and processes on downstream head performance to drive process improvements.
+• Assess the impact of new materials and processes on downstream head performance and use findings to guide process improvements.

 • Mature baseline vacuum deposition processes to enable transfer into volume manufacturing.

-• Manage the configuration, qualification and time-sharing of R&D deposition equipment systems
+• Manage the configuration, qualification, and utilization of R&D deposition equipment systems.

 About you:

-• You are self-motivated, able to work independently and have strong attention to detail.
+• You are self-motivated and able to work independently on complex technical problems.

-• You are a strong and well-organized multitasker, able to balance day-to-day wafer processing needs with longer-term development work.
+• You are a strong and organized multitasker, able to balance day-to-day processing needs with longer-term development work.

-• You can maintain thorough documentation of results and able to clearly discuss and present them with other staff members in engineering and management forums.
+• You maintain thorough documentation of results and clearly communicate findings in engineering and management forums.

-• You are able and eager to work in a mix of clean room and laboratory environments.
+• You are comfortable working in both clean room and laboratory environments.

 Your experience includes:

-• Bachelor's Degree in Materials Science, Physics, Applied Physics, Electrical Engineering, Chemistry, or similar degreeand 5+years of experience, or Master'sdegree in Materials Science, Physics, Applied Physics, Electrical Engineering, Chemistry, or similar degreeand 3+ years ofexperience, or PHD and 0+years of experience orequivalent education andexperience.
+• Bachelor's Degree in Materials Science, Physics, Applied Physics, Electrical Engineering, Chemistry, or similar degree and 8+ years of experience, or Master's degree in Materials Science, Physics, Applied Physics, Electrical Engineering, Chemistry, or similar degree and 6+ years of experience, or PHD and 3+ years of experience or equivalent education and experience.

-• Strong hands-on experience and in-depth understanding of the materials science, deposition tools and characterization of thin films.
+• Strong hands-on experience and in-depth understanding of materials science, thin film deposition, and characterization techniques.

-• Particular consideration will be given to backgrounds in thin film nucleation and growth, microstructural evolution, plasma physics, ion-surface interactions and surface chemistry.
+• Experience with thin film nucleation and growth, microstructural evolution, plasma physics, ion-surface interactions, or surface chemistry.

-• Proficiency with statistical experimentation including DOE design and analysis.
+• Proficiency in statistical experimentation, including DOE design and analysis.

-• Prior experience with clean room operations, SPC and factory system (desirable but not required).
+• Experience with clean room operations, SPC, and factory systems (desirable but not required).

 Seagate offers comprehensive benefits to its eligible employees, including, but not limited to, eligibility to participate in discretionary bonus program, medical, dental, vision, and life insurance, short-and long-term disability, 401(k), employee stock purchase plan, health savings account, dependent care, and healthcare spending accounts.
 Seagate also offers paid time off, including 12 holidays, flexible time off provided pursuant to Seagate policy, a minimum of 48 hours of paid sick leave, and 16 weeks of paid parental leave.
 The benefits for this position are based on a full-time schedule for a full calendar year and may differ depending on work location.